gramaziokohler/python_template/README.md

 * A `README.rst` used as a GitHub project summary page
 * A `setup.py` used to generate project install and releases
 * A `tasks.py` used to automate common tasks
+* A `.travis.yml` file with a minimal configuration to integrate with Travis CI.
 * A `.editorconfig` file for defining coding styles
 * A `CONTRIBUTING.rst` guide to use when sending a pull request or an issue on GitHub
 * A `CHANGELOG.rst` which contains a chronologically ordered list of notable changes for each version of a project